PART I - INTRODUCTION & QUICK KEY

 Continued use of seal A into the 36 Series therefore suggests carving dates falling in the late summer and autumn of 1933.
-However, the 36 Series designs with seal A were actually not published until January and February of 1934.
+However, the 36 Series designs with seal A were actually not printed and published until January and February of 1934 in the first two installments of the series.

 Seal C is chronologically the next seal Rakusan used on new prints, and it was the predominant seal used when carving new designs in the last months of 1933 and into the first quarter of 1934.

 It was during this period that most of the Fan Series designs were created and carved.
 At least some seal C designs were used in each of the thirty remaining themes in order to set up the basic framework of the series.
 However, many themes still lacked Fan Series or 36 Series designs as the seal C period ended.

 In the 36 Series seal C appears only on eight edition I designs whose themes are scattered throughout the remainder of the series and continued to be published well into 1935.
-At least two designs were reprinted in edition II without changing the seal.
+A few designs were reprinted in edition II with seal C in a brighter red color.

-Seal D is a minor seal within the seal C period which was used in the 36 Series only on one edition I design published in November of 1934.
+Seal D is a minor seal within the seal C period which was used in the 36 Series only on one design, 124.
+It first appeared in edition I in November 1934 and was also reused for part of the postwar reprinting of the same design in edition II.

 Seal B increasingly began to replace use of seal C toward the end of the first quarter of 1934.

-In the Fan Series and the 36 Series seal B was used to provide whatever designs were necessary to infill any of the remaining thirty themes still lacking designs as time came to publish them.
+In the Fan Series and the 36 Series seal B was used on whatever additional designs were necessary to infill any of the remaining thirty themes still lacking designs as time came to publish them.

 [Note that the seal illustrations below are not to the same scale.
 See also the separate article on Rakusan Seals for additional seal illustrations and discussions.]

 |seal code letter